External Ids for SP1 Gene

 The protein encoded by this gene is a zinc finger transcription factor that binds to GC-rich motifs of many promoters.
 The encoded protein is involved in many cellular processes, including cell differentiation, cell growth, apoptosis, immune responses, response to DNA damage, and chromatin remodeling.
 Post-translational modifications such as phosphorylation, acetylation, glycosylation, and proteolytic processing significantly affect the activity of this protein, which can be an activator or a repressor.
 Three transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Nov 2014]

 GeneCards Summary for SP1 Gene

 SP1 (Sp1 Transcription Factor) is a Protein Coding gene.
-Diseases associated with SP1 include dengue disease and hailey-hailey disease.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
-An important paralog of this gene is KLF2.
+Diseases associated with SP1 include Huntington Disease and Hiv-1.
+Among its related pathways are AGE/RAGE pathway and IL-2 Pathway.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
+An important paralog of this gene is SP3.

 UniProtKB/Swiss-Prot for SP1 Gene